 - 1 cup sliced mushrooms

 - 1 - 10 oz can cream of mushroom soup

 - Using a medium-sized pot, bring the chicken broth to a boil and cook the green beans until fully cooked but not super soft.
 You still want them to have a bit of a bite.
 Preheat the oven to 350F

 - While the green beans are cooking, melt the butter in a large skillet and saute the onions and garlic until they become transparent.
 This releases their flavor.

 - Add the sliced mushrooms to the skillet and the “Homemade Poultry Seasoning” and cook them for about 3-4 minutes or until tender.

 - Drain the green beans and discard the broth or save it for soup.
 Add the cooked green beans to the skillet with the onions and mushrooms.

-- Mix in the cream of mushrooms soup and the french fried onion rings.
+- Mix in the cream of mushroom soup and the french fried onion rings.
 Add salt and pepper to taste.

 - Transfer the mixture to a baking dish (no need to add any butter or cooking spray), and bake for 20 minutes, uncovered.